Elections New Brunswick, Canada

 A. One of the mandates given to Elections NB by government was to modernize the elections process.

-Along with the processes used at the polling locations, these machines reduce line-ups, speed up the voting process, and improve the speed and accuracy of the counting and reporting process.
+Along with updating the processes used at the polling locations, tabulation machines have helped reduce line-ups, speed up the voting process, and improve the speed and accuracy of the counting and reporting process.

 Q. Could tabulation machines be hacked into through the internet?